patitsas/solar-eclipse-timelapse-aligner/README.md

                         black and white, choose a value that gives clean edges for best results. (default: 25) --fix_angle FIX_ANGLE
                         Rotates the outputted images.
-Enables moon angle stabilization if given a non- negative value in degrees, do not enable if processing partial solar eclipse images. (default: -1) --moon_radius_mod MOON_RADIUS_MOD
+Enables moon angle stabilization if given a non-negative value in degrees, do not enable if processing partial solar eclipse images.
+                        (default: -1)
+  --moon_radius_mod MOON_RADIUS_MOD
                         (MOON_RADIUS - SUN_RADIUS) in pixels, use a negative
                         value if the moon is smaller than the sun (as is the